 Mortgage Advice VS Comparison Sites

-I had a scenario recently of someone looking to buy a second property as an investment and repay a mortgage over a very short term perhaps 10 years.
-The client was self employed and wanted a product without any tie in.
+I had a recent scenario of someone looking to buy a second property as an investment and repay a mortgage over a short term; of perhaps ten years.

-In this case it wasn’t about getting a lower cost, but using a products features to improve his chances of getting the loan, and to reduce the financial risk to him and his business without increasing the cost.
+In this case, it wasn’t about getting a lower cost; but using the features of a product to improve his chances of getting the loan and reduce the financial risk to him and his business; without increasing the cost.

 That is why a Mortgage Broker is well worth speaking to, regardless of how much experience you have with mortgages.